TD0961/TD0961/README.md

 - 👋 Hi, I’m @TD0961
-- 👀 I’m interested in ...frontend and backend web(Fullstack development) development.
+- 👀 I’m interested in ...frontend and backend web(Fullstack) development.
 - 🌱 I’m currently learning ...computer science.
 - 💞️ I’m looking to collaborate on ...any thing related with my interest of the above.
 - 📫 How to reach me ...tensaedeme61@gmail.com